Getting Started is Super Easy

 Intuitive UI & Overall Easy-to-play Experience

 Earlier this week, Beasts Of Poker had the opportunity to make a short interview with the CEO of Pokio.
+He has been featured on many news stories on industry publications lately.
 Now it’s time to let Pokio CEO Manuel air his views on mobile poker apps and how their roadmap at Pokio is setting new standards for the industry.
 Let’s jump right into it!

 Quick Interview with Pokio CEO Manuel Lopes

 Beasts Of Poker: What would say are the most important differentiating factors that make Pokio stand out from the crowd?

 – Pokio is simply more fun and social than traditional online poker operators.
 In Pokio you can interact with other players, throw things at them, share poker games directly on social media with a couple of clicks and invite your friends to play directly with you at the table.
 Compared to the other apps we also have the added benefit and security of having a EU Gaming license.
 All our payment methods are certified, and our funds are held in segregated accounts and checked regularly by the regulator.
 Players’ funds are safe with Pokio and not at the mercy of shady agents or intermediaries.

 We think the future is definitely more socially oriented.
 Poker apps appeal to slightly different demographics than traditional online poker sites.
 Millennials spend around 70% of their free time engaging with social media platforms and following their friends on those.
 I believe also mobile poker apps will evolve in that sense.

 Beasts Of Poker: What’s your view on the effects of the Coronavirus outbreak on popularity of mobile poker apps and online poker in general?